If you can see the bulleted characters, continue; if not go to/return to regular version of page.

 As the year progressed, 46's began arriving on the Ⓐ; and the 42/40m's all went to Queens or 207th for retirement.
 By Summer, the last slants ran on the Ⓐ; then, the last 38's ran on the Ⓒ, and shortly after, the modifieds were gone from the Queens lines.
 The Ⓔ became almost 100% R160, and the Ⓕ took on a heavy 160 presence.

 Plans called for the Ⓒ to become full length, using both 32's and a few 46's, as they continue to be sent over from Jamaica.
-(Again, makes you wonder why they didn't just do that with the 42's; instead of messing up the station stop signs (with crude tape or marker drawing of the numbers often) as I saw when I worked on the line in the summer).
-But this continues to be delayed.
-There's also sometimes talk of 32's being sent to East NY when the rest of the 42's were gone, and the 32's are the only old cars left.
+(Makes you wonder why they didn't just do that with the 42's; instead of messing up the station stop signs (with crude tape or marker drawing of the numbers often) as I saw when I worked on the line in the summer).

 So it seemed set that next, would begin the 75 foot car replacement.
 You would have still had another 1000 or so cars to go to get rid of the 44's and 46's.
 At first, it was widely speculated that following the two 160 options, we would move to a whole new class of car, the R-179's, which would start with 64 for Staten Island, and 208 for NYCT.
 With these, they would finally make the move back to new 75 foot cars, replacing the current ones.
 Since a rule has recently been passed forbidding any passing between cars by passangers, this has removed one of the main flaws in the 75 foot car design.
 There are also rumors about them possibly having five doors per side, which would also address the reduced loading issue of the 4 door per side 75 footers and equal the number of doors oof a ten 60 foot car train.
 These are speculated for either Jamaica or Pitkin/207.
 The 208 figure would evenly match the number of NYCT "mainline" 44's.